fgrehm/devstep/docs/introduction.md

 to have [opcache](http://www.php.net/manual/en/intro.opcache.php) enabled on production to improve app's performance but have it disabled during development and it is a good practice to have Ruby on Rails assets precompiled on production.
-But I tried my best to stay as close as possible to the official buildpacks.
+But I did my best to stay as close as possible to the official buildpacks.

 --------------------------------------------